nstilt1/software-licensor-rust/README.md

 2. STORE_TABLE_SALT - a salt for the stores table

-3. PRODUCT_TABLE_SALT - a salt for the products table
+3. LICENSE_TABLE_SALT - a slat for the licenses table

-4. LICENSE_TABLE_SALT - a slat for the licenses table
+Running the code on AWS requires setting each Lambda's environment variables.

 # Getting this to work